 Money is one of the top stressors in people’s lives.
 Many decisions involving money aren’t just about the numbers…they involve emotions, values and priorities.
 Sometimes the numbers have to take a back seat to some of these other considerations.
 But we need to do this in a conscious way, evaluating the possibilities and assessing the risks.

 That is why, at Stoffer Wealth Advisors, we offer our customers a uniquely multi-dimensional approach.
 The role of money in your life and your dreams and goals are included in the conversation.
 This allows you to make smart financial decisions that are also tailor-made for you.

+As a financial advisor in Marin County for over 17 years, we have a wealth of experience to serve you.
 We invite you to try our “recipe for success.”
 Contact our office for a complimentary introductory session.

 Serving the Marin and the San Francisco Bay Area

 10,000 Degrees (formerly Marin Education Fund)